Plotter: Overview

 Digitally controlled plotters evolved from earlier fully analog XY-writers used as output devices for measurement instruments and analog computers.

 Pen plotters print by moving a pen or other instrument across the surface of a piece of paper.
 This means that plotters are vector graphics devices, rather than raster graphics as with other printers.
 Pen plotters can draw complex line art, including text, but do so slowly because of the mechanical movement of the pens.
 They are often incapable of efficiently creating a solid region of color, but can hatch an area by drawing a number of close, regular lines.

 Plotters offered the fastest way to efficiently produce very large drawings or color high-resolution vector-based artwork when computer memory was very expensive and processor power was very limited, and other types of printers had limited graphic output capabilities.

 Pen plotters have essentially become obsolete, and have been replaced by large-format inkjet printers and LED toner-based printers.
 Such devices may still understand vector languages originally designed for plotter use, because in many uses, they offer a more efficient alternative to raster data.

+Types

 X–Y plotter

 An X–Y plotter is a plotter that operates in two axes of motion ("X" and "Y") in order to draw continuous vector graphics.
 The term was used to differentiate it from standard plotters which had control only of the "y" axis, the "x" axis being continuously fed to provide a plot of some variable with time.
-Plotters differ from Inkjet and Laser printers in that a plotter draws a continuous line, much like a pen on paper, while inkjet and laser printers use a very fine matrix of dots to form images, such that while a line may appear continuous to the naked eye, it in fact is a discrete set of points.
+Plotters differ from inkjet and laser printers in that a plotter draws a continuous line, much like a pen on paper, while inkjet and laser printers use a very fine matrix of dots to form images, such that while a line may appear continuous to the naked eye, it in fact is a discrete set of points.

+X-Y plotters were categorized by two features: the format they could handle (from A4 up to A0, the largest papersheet available), and their architecture.
+The main architecture was flatbed plotters or table plotters.
+In this configuration the paper lays on a table and a carriage holds the pens.
+The whole carriage is moving on the X axis on the rail.
+This rail is moving on the Y axis along the structure of the table.
+The carriage was equipped of several type of pens depending on the manufacturers.
+Typically Rotring pens or Pentel pens were mostly used.
+Usually each carriage held several pens covering the various color needs; typically black, blue, red and green.
+The other system was roller plotters where the paper moved on the X axis on a large roller and the Y axis was covered by a carriage holding the pens; this carriage moved on a rail creating the Y axis.
+The main manufacturers of large-format (A0) plotters were Calcomp, a California-based company; and Benson, a French company especially present in Europe and the USSR.
+For the smaller formats Hewlett-Packard and Tectonics were the main suppliers.